-- · economic weakness, including inflation, or political instability in particular economies and markets; - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements, many of which vary between countries; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - tariffs and trade barriers, as well as other governmental controls and trade restrictions; - · other trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or foreign governments; - longer accounts receivable collection times; - · longer lead times for shipping; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is common; - language barriers for technical training; - reduced protection of intellectual property rights in some foreign countries, and related prevalence of generic alternatives to therapeutics; - foreign currency exchange rate fluctuations and currency controls; - differing foreign reimbursement landscapes; - uncertain and potentially inadequate reimbursement of our products; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.
+- economic weakness, including inflation, or political instability in particular economies and markets, which could include localized disputes that have a broader regional or global impact (such as the Russian invasion of Ukraine); - the burden of complying with complex and changing foreign regulatory, tax, accounting and legal requirements, many of which vary between countries; - different medical practices and customs in foreign countries affecting acceptance in the marketplace; - tariffs and trade barriers, as well as other governmental controls and trade restrictions; - other trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or foreign governments; - longer accounts receivable collection times; - longer lead times for shipping; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is common; - language barriers for technical training; - · reduced protection of intellectual property rights in some foreign countries, and related prevalence of generic alternatives to therapeutics; - foreign currency exchange rate fluctuations and currency controls; - differing foreign reimbursement landscapes; - · uncertain and potentially inadequate reimbursement of our products; and - the interpretation of contractual provisions governed by foreign laws in the event of a contract dispute.